 Volunteering: There has been a huge surge in people volunteering to support those in need of help.
 Thousands have signed up to national and local initiatives, including Rapid Responders through the GoodSAM campaign.
 This has brought great opportunities but also challenges in making sure that our volunteers are deployed effectively and safely.

 Research: Our NHS people have also played a key role in COVID-19 research – in particular, supporting the Recovery (Randomised Evaluation of COVID-19 therapy) programme.
 This is the world’s biggest randomised clinical trial and brings together the collaborative power of our NHS and pooling resources with our world-leading life sciences sector.

 Teams of research nurses and clinical trial assistants have been rapidly assembled to provide a seven-day service to identify and recruit patients.
 Its success is already improving patient care.

 Not everything that happened in the first phase of the COVID-19 response will have been successful for every individual, team and organisation.
 Our learning from the pandemic is only just beginning.
 But already, we have seen dramatic changes across the NHS.

 Where new approaches have worked well, we should not roll them back but adopt them systematically.
 Where they haven’t, we must all learn and find other, better ways.
 In order to successfully innovate, we need to measure the impact to see what works.
-This will ensure that the NHS rebuilds in a way that is even better than before, both for patients and for our people.
+This will ensure that the NHS rebuilds in a way that is even better than before.

 To turn this plan into reality, metrics to accompany and track the impact of the actions in this plan will be developed in partnership with systems and stakeholders by the end of September 2020.
 Accountability for delivering outcomes will be at all levels of the system and NHS England and NHS Improvement will continue to track progress on people and workforce issues using the NHS Oversight Framework, providing support and challenge to systems and organisations to make progress across this agenda.